isBre/Dubito/README.md

 # Introduction

-The objective of this project was to determine the most proficient AI for playing Dubito.
+The objective of this project was to determine the **most proficient AI for playing Dubito**.
 Within this endeavor, you'll discover both the game itself and the framework for conducting numerous experiments involving various AI players.

 # The Game
 **Dubito** is a dynamic card game designed for 3-8 players.
 To kick off the game, cards are distributed in a round-robin fashion, starting with the initiating player.